• Menu

 How Drought Affects Well Water Treatment Systems And Water Quality

-While some of the country has been hit with record rainfall and flooding, California and Texas are still in the grips of severe drought.
+While some regions have seen heavy rainfall and flooding, states like California and Texas remain in severe drought.

 drought affecting corn